Ollitie/azure-resume/README.md

 - Azure Functions binded to CosmosDB, to get and update the visitor counter data.
 Code in C#, originally by madebygps.
 I made some changes to the code as I'm trying to provision Azure resources with Bicep -> now Functions code adds a count item to the database container after it is provisioned.
 - Static website hosting in a blob storage.
 - Azure CDN to enable custom domain and https
+- Azure DNS to host my custom domain in Azure and to add CNAME records.

 CI/CD with GitHub Actions:
 - Frontend workflow: Changes in website code and they are pushed to GitHub repository -> GitHub Actions updates the website files in Azure blob storage